KOLOR

 Download the free trial and experience Kolor at your own studio.

-To download the trial, you need to subscribe to the newsletter.
-Your data will be processed according to the privacy policy.
+If you can’t see the form, disable browser extensions like AdBlocks, etc. Your data will be processed according to the privacy policy.

 • Windows (10 or newer) and Mac (10.11 or newer).
 8GB of RAM and an i5 or better CPU required.
 64-bit only.